splunk/public-o11y-docs/gdi/opentelemetry/components/databricks-receiver.rst

      - A string representing the name of the instance.
 This value gets set as a ``databricks.instance.name`` resource attribute.
      - Yes
    * - ``endpoint``
-     - The protocol (http or https), hostname, and port for the Databricks API, without a trailing slash.
+     - The protocol (http or https), host name, and port for the Databricks API, without a trailing slash.
      - Yes
    * - ``token``
      - An access token to authenticate to the Databricks API.
 See :new-page:`Authentication using Databricks personal access tokens <https://docs.databricks.com/dev-tools/api/latest/authentication.html>` on the Databricks documentation site for more information.